 The Irish and UK Governments have put in place social distancing measures that include the closure of many non-essential businesses, as well as restrictions on travel.
 Flights in and out of Ireland and the UK are still running, though in a very reduced capacity and there are self-isolation requirements for any non-essential travellers arriving into Ireland or the UK.
 Although both countries have announced multi-phase plans for reopening their economies, there is currently no clear timeline for ending the self-isolation requirements for non-essential travellers.
 Visitors to the UK should be mindful of regional variations announced by the Northern Irish, Scottish, Welsh and UK-wide governments.

-Ireland, on September 15th, introduced a new 5-Level plan called 'Living with COVID', which is to remain in place for six to nine months.
+Ireland, on the 15th of September, introduced a new 5-Level plan called 'Living with COVID', which is to remain in place for six to nine months.
 Level 1 is classed as having the fewest restrictions.
-Level 5 is classed as having the most and would represent the closest scenario to the full lockdown experienced by Ireland in March and April.
+Level 5 is classed as having the most and would represent the closest scenario to the full lockdown experienced by Ireland in March and April 2020.
 During the plan, it is expected that different counties, within the Republic of Ireland, will be classed at different levels, depending on the case rates within each.

 Both the Irish Government and the UK Government have now begun to slowly increase restrictions, within their respective countries, due to increases in case numbers.
 The outcome of these restrictions, like so much else, remains unclear.
 Each level of restriction imposed by the governments is reviewed, assessed and updated periodically.
+While many countries around the world, as of mid-December 2020, are preparing to roll out Coronavirus vaccinations to their citizens, a definite timeline—regarding how soon we will return to 'normal'—remains to be seen.
 We will do our best to keep you up to date.

-Hotels, in both Ireland and the UK, reopened in July.
-There are currently parts of both countries where hotels can only open for non-social and non-tourist purposes.
+While some hotels, in both Ireland and the UK, have reopened in December, the majority of these can facilitate non-social and non-tourist purposes only.